Aku arotake pukapuka / my book reviews: 2023

 Rachel also used our interview as the basis for one of her business advice columns in Stuff.
 It was published on 2 August 2022 and titled “What is the best way to market your self-published book?”
 It’s really great to hear that she’s finding my book publicity services so useful!

-Every couple of months (usually) at 3pm, I host an hour-long kōrero pukapuka via Zoom.
+Every couple of months or so (usually) at 3pm, I host an hour-long kōrero pukapuka via videoconference.
 It’s a publishing support group for writers, especially writers making their first foray in to the world of publishing, including self-publishing.
 All are welcome - bring as many questions as you like!

 Entry is by koha.
 My aim with all my workshops is to make them as accessible as possible while still earning myself a decent living.
 I've therefore created two pricing levels: waged ($25), and unwaged ($2.50).
 The overall kaupapa is to chip in what you can.

-If you are technically waged but struggling financially - especially if you've been hit in the wallet by the pandemic - please just pay as much as you can afford.
+If you are technically waged but struggling financially - especially if you've been hit in the wallet by the pandemic & cost of living crisis - please just pay as much as you can afford.
 Conversely, if you’re technically unwaged (eg. retired) but are financially comfortable, I’d be really grateful if you would contribute a bit more.

 To join, email me on books@elizabethheritage.co.nz and ask to be added to my mailing list.
 There’s no need to buy a ticket, just show up on the day.